Myddleware/myddleware/README.md

 ![Create Rule View](http://community.myddleware.com/wp-content/uploads/2016/11/create_rule_view-1024x596.png)

-[On our community website,](http://community.myddleware.com) you’ll find everything you’re looking for to master Myddleware, from step-by-step tutorials, to English and French forums.
+[On our documentation website,](https://myddleware.github.io/myddleware) you’ll find everything you’re looking for to master Myddleware, including step-by-step tutorials.
 You can also tailor Myddleware to your needs by creating you custom code.
 Please use [our github](https://github.com/Myddleware) to share it.

 This community is ours : let’s all contribute, make it a friendly, helpful space where we can all find what we’re looking for!